-STEAM ERA LOCOMOTIVE LAMPS

-In the steam and early diesel era, the trains, the trains make-up and its purpose (therefore the trains operating priority within the system) were defined by a pattern of lamps placed on the loco's buffer beam (or, with tank locos, the leading end).

-The lamp pattern told the signal men what kind of train it was, its likely running speed between signal boxes and, of course, its "line priority".
-Slow freight trains could then be easily shunted aside to allow top link passenger or express freight services to run uninterrupted and stay on time!
+STEAM ERA LOCOMOTIVE LAMPS In the Steam and early Diesel era, trains, the trains make-up and purpose therefore the trains operating priority within the system were defined by a pattern of lamps placed on the loco's buffer beam (or leading end with tank loco's).
+The lamp pattern told the signal men what kind of train it was, its likely running speed between boxes and of course its "line priority"....
+So slow freight trains could easily be shunted aside to allow top link passenger or express freight services to run uninterrupted and stay on time!
 Correct lamps are an important part of railway modelling!

-DCCconcepts offers a range of accurately modelled lamps in both LMS/BR "Square" (also usable for GWR) and LNER "Round "types (also usable for Southern).

-Sold in packs of 6, these remarkable little lamps are available with white or red micro-LEDs ... or for guards vans, with both red and white LEDs installed.
+DCCconcepts offers a range of accurately modelled lamps in both LMS/BR square (also usable for GWR) and LNER Round types (Also usable for Southern).
+Sold in packs of 6, these remarkable little lamps are available with white or red micro-LEDs ...or for guards vans, with both red and white LEDs installed